tfpauly/privacy-proxy/draft-private-access-tokens.md

 {{privacy-considerations}}.

 If the Mediator accepts the request, it will look up the state stored for this Client.
-If this is the first request within a policy window for a specific Issuer, it will select a CLIENT_GROUP_ID to associate with the pair of Client and Issuer.
-It will also look up the cound of previously generate tokens for this Client using the same ANON_ORIGIN_ID.
+It will look up the count of previously generate tokens for this Client using the same ANON_ORIGIN_ID.
 See {{mediator-state}} for more details.

 If the Mediator has stored state that a previous request for this ANON_ORIGIN_ID was